Nea Moni of Chios: History

 The monastery was early on endowed with privileges: in a chrysobull of July 1049, Constantine Monomachos granted the monastery the head tax of all Jews of the island of Chios, and set the monastery apart from any superior ecclesiastic or secular hierarchy.
 As a result of land grants, tax exemptions, and other privileges granted by successive emperors, the monastery prospered during the Byzantine period.
 Over the centuries, the monastery amassed substantial riches and became one of the wealthiest monasteries in the Aegean.
-At its peak, around 1300, its estates covered one third of Chios and it is estimated that up to 800 monks belonged to it.
+At its peak, in c.
+1300, the estates of the monastery covered one third of Chios and it was estimated that up to 800 monks belonged to it.

 The subsequent Genoese domination reduced its wealth, but the monastery prospered again during the Ottoman era, when it was subject directly to the Patriarch of Constantinople, and enjoyed considerable autonomy.
-The late 16th-century traveler Samuel Purchas recounts that it had 200 monks, and that "alone in all Greece they had the right to use bells."
+The late 16th-century traveler Samuel Purchas recounted that it had 200 monks, and that "alone in all Greece they had the right to use bells."
 During the 17th century the number of monks decreased further, but recovered in the next century.
 The Patriarch of Jerusalem, Chrysanthos Notaras, and the French priest Fourmont, who visited the monastery in 1725 and 1729 respectively, commented on the large numbers of monks, the quantity of relics preserved, and the beauty of the church and its decoration.

 The monastery's decline began only after the destruction of Chios by the Ottomans in April 1822, during the Greek War of Independence.
-2,000 people had sought refuge in the monastery, but the Ottomans stormed it, slaughtered many, and set fire to the templon and other wooden furnishings of the church, including the roof, leaving the rest of the refugees to burn there.
+2,000 people sought refuge in the monastery, but the Ottomans stormed it, slaughtered many, and set fire to the templon and other wooden furnishings of the church, including the roof, leaving the rest of the refugees to burn there.
 The monastery never recovered its former glory.

 In 1881, an earthquake added further damage to the main church, leading to the collapse of its dome, while several other buildings, like the 1512 bell-tower, were destroyed.
 In 1952, due to the shortage of monks, Nea Moni was converted to a convent.
 According to the 2001 census, it is inhabited by only three nuns.